mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] [[Neutron multiplier simulations]]
 - [ ] Unfolding: boxcar with perfect prior information. boxcar with almost right information.
 Other options maybe
 - [ ] Tanya sent an email about adjusting Geant4 to 100 MeV
-- [ ] SAIP will be the current simulations and a good plan for how to get up to 100 MeV (use iThemba)
 - [ ] Unfolding etc
 - [ ] [[SAIP 2026]]